lvl99/blockpress/README.md

 ### v0.2.0
   - [ ] Figure out how to render layouts easily in templates
+    - [ ] Add in support for Twig rendering language (why on earth WordPress doesn't support something like this already is crazy)
   - [ ] Create filter for `the_content` which pulls in all the layout meta data to render
   - [ ] Create filter for `the_excerpt` which pulls in all the layout meta data to render with HTML stripped out